umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Editing-Existing-Content/index.md

 ![Shows the regular listview.](images/List-view.png)

-If you want another type of list view, there are another option if you click the button shown in the screenshot below.
+If you want another type of list view, there is another option if you click the button shown in the screenshot below.

 ![Shows the options for listview.](images/Options-for-listview.png)